mullercos/portfolio/README.md

 # portfolio

-Primeiro projeto com HTML CSS e JS
+First project with HTML CSS e JS

 ## tarefas

-O controle das tarefas deste projeto será realizado pelo github
+The control about the project will be made on GitHub

 ## ícones

-:package: nova funcionalidade
+:package: new function
-:up: atualização
+:up: atualization
-:beattle: correção de bug
+:beetle: bug correction
 :checkered_flag: release